Attract The Right Job Or Clientele:

 Your task at this point is to engage people and request that they self-report their experience and any incidents while using your product.
 You can also create live conversations where people ask questions and check how your support handles their demands.

 Social media is an excellent place for the testing stage.
 You can keep track of your accounts and converse with users online.
 It is a spot where many people will share their praise and complaints.
+Additionally, it will help keep you up to date on the latest research methods and trends.

 One other place is forums.
 Find the forums in your industry and check them out to see if people are talking about your brand.
 If you can, start a conversation to learn how well your product is working.